8 steps to building features your users actually want

 The moment has arrived.
 Your new feature has been live for a while now.
 It’s time to make a decision.
 Does it stay, or does it go?

-To start, compare the metrics from the week/month just before, and after you released.
+To start, compare the metrics from the week/month before and after you released.
 Note the impact it had on your product.
 What improved?
 Did you get an increase in users?
 Higher activation rates?

-Most important, did it match the measurement of success you defined in step 2?
+Most importantly, did it match the measurement of success you defined in step 2?

 This is subjective to your product, so I can’t give you a number like “kill the product if only 1% of people are using it”.
 This decision needs to come from you.

-If a feature isn't succeeding, it's hurting your UX, your budget, and your focus.
+If a feature isn't succeeding, it's hurting your UX, budget, and focus.

 [Tweet this.]